What is 3D printing?

 The materials in 3D printing

-The variety of 3D printing processes makes it possible to use many different groups of materials.
-In addition to metals and plastics, materials such as ceramics, acrylic resin, plaster, concrete, certain foodstuffs, living cells and others can also be used.
+The variety of 3D printing processes enables the use of many different material groups.
+In addition to metals and plastics, materials such as ceramics, acrylic resin, plaster, concrete, certain foods, living cells and others can also be used.
 In the industrial sector, however, plastics and metals make up the largest proportion of materials used in 3D printing.

-Areas of application of 3D printing
+Areas of application for 3D printing

-Automotive, Aerospace
+Automotive, aerospace

 3D printing at FKM Sintertechnik